mindsers/changelog-reader-action/docs/how-to.md

 ## Usage

-You can now consume the action by referencing the v1 branch
+You can now consume the action by referencing the v1 branch:

 ```yaml
 uses: actions/javascript-action@v1